-GOVERNANCE & COMPLIANCE
+GOVFRNANCF & COMPLIANCE

 Corruption: As an airline catering company, DO & CO recognises the importance of maintaining high ethical standards and transparency in our business operations.
 Our commitment to compliance and anti-corruption is signified by our performance of o corruption cases throughout DO & CO.
-We take a zerot-olerance approach towards corruption and are committed to preventing, detecting, and addressing any instances of corrupt practices within our organisation.
-Our management approach towards corruption is based on a comprehensive set of policies and procedures that are designed to ensure compliance with relevant laws and regulations, including anti-bribery and anti-corruption laws.
+We take a zerotolerance approach towards corruption and are committed to Risk Assessment: We have conducted an internal risk assessment across 100% of our operations to identify any potential preventing, detecting, and addressing any instances of corrupt practices within our organisation.
+Our management approach corruption risks and how those can be mitigated: towards corruption is based on a comprehensive set of policies and procedures that are designed to ensure compliance with relevant laws and regulations, including anti-bribery and anticorruption laws.